 Hampden-Sydney College requires an ALEKS mathematics placement assessment for all students for Math 141 (Calculus I) or Math 140 (Calculus for Economics).
 If you are in one of these classes, you must take the ALEKS Placement Assessment.
 (It is free of charge.)
 The ALEKS Placement Assessment covers material from Basic Math through Precalculus and will take approximately 60 to 90 minutes to complete.
 After the assessment, a targeted Prep and Learning Module is available for you to review and learn material, and to improve placement and eventual course outcomes.
-You are strongly encouraged to spend several hours using the ALEKS Prep and Learning Module.
-Time spent in ALEKS will better prepare you for your upcoming course and ultimately lead to better grades.

 To be successful in Calculus there are certain basic mathematical concepts and skills that you need.
 Your ALEKS score is a rough measure of the percentage of these concepts and skills that you have mastered.
 You don't have to make 100% in order to be ready for Calculus - far from it.
 Most students will naturally need some review and brush-up on certain concepts - and the ALEKS Preparation and Learning Modules provide for that.
-But a low score on the ALEKS assessment - 60% or below - indicates that you need to do a significant amount of review and brush-up work in order to be ready for calculus.
+But a low score on the ALEKS assessment indicates that you need to do a significant amount of review and brush-up work in order to be ready for calculus.

 What is the ALEKS Placement Assessment?
 The ALEKS placement assessment is a set of approximately 30 questions that measures your strengths and weaknesses in the mathematical concepts and skills that are necessary for calculus.
 The ALEKS system continually monitors your performance, and presents you with new questions and review materials based on how you've done on prior questions.